davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 # Details

+This will explain the details of the solution and is only of interest for those who need changes made in how the PoC works or wants to know how the PoC is working.

 ## Skeleton project generation.
 The start phase is the generation of the directory structure of the site.
 Projects should follow a standard pattern that makes automation over several projects easier.